About U-M School of Public Health

 - helping communities solve their own health problems

 - and pioneering health policy that gives greater access to health care and prevention services.

 Since 1941, U-M SPH has been a place of purpose and action, a place of life-saving discoveries and breakthrough thinking.
 It was here that the prototype health insurance plan later known as Blue Shield was developed.
 It was here that the intranasal influenza vaccine, FluMist, was created.
 It was here that a revolutionary open source statistical methodology was created to identify genes in complex diseases.
 And it was here that Dr. Jonas Salk learned the techniques he used to develop the Salk polio vaccine, and here that Dr. Thomas Francis Jr. conducted the unprecedented polio field trials that proved that the Salk vaccine was safe and effective.
 Learn more about these, and the other contributions U-M SPH has made to public health.

 Our Commitment, Your Future

-The University of Michigan School of Public Health is organized into five academic departments:
+U-M SPH is organized into five academic departments:

 We offer a full and flexible array of courses, programs of study, and concentrations to meet your academic and professional goals.
 Students benefit from the personal contact with excellent faculty, cutting-edge research, and state-of-the-art facilities.
 Welcome to Michigan!